The Secrets to the VCS's Longevity

 Starting in 1983, a few companies (Activision, Atari, CBS Electronics, CommaVid, Mattel, and U.S. Games) developed special RAM chips or "Super Chips" (co-processors) for certain games:

-Activision's Pitfall II: Lost Caverns pcb with the DPC chip (closest to card edge)
+Activision's Pitfall II: Lost Caverns pcb with the DPC chip (at bottom)

-Atari's Dig Dug pcb with the SARA chip (closest to card edge), which were manufactured by AMI, IMP, OKI, and TSU
+Atari's Dig Dug pcb with the SARA chip (at bottom - CO20231-01), which were manufactured by AMI, IMP, OKI, and TSU

 Atari called theirs SARA and it added 128 bytes of RAM.
 It was used in the following games: